kesla/append-stream/readme.md

 * backpressure
 * streams2-compability

-In `append-stream` a write() you can only handle errors in the callback.
+In `append-stream` a write() or end() you can only handle errors in the callback.
 This means that the below example there's no way to handle any potential error.

 ```javascript